AlphaBeta906/UUN/src/docs/world/scestonia/index.md

 <i>This article is about the World of Scestonia.
 For other uses see <a href="/docs/world/scestonia/disambig/">Scestonia (disambiguation)</a>.</i><br><br>

-The **World of Scestonia** world in the B8 cluster which is the world of Major and Nova Scestonia.
-It has two planets <a href="/docs/world/scestonia/major">Major Scestonia</a> and <a href="/docs/world/scestonia/major">Nova Scestonia</a>.
+The **World of Scestonia** world in the B8 cluster, and was discovered by discovered by Alphat workers who went to find worlds after the discovery of worldports in 1978.
+It has two planets <a href="/docs/world/scestonia/major">Major Scestonia</a> and <a href="/docs/world/scestonia/nova">Nova Scestonia</a>.
+Due to distiguishing seperations between the two planets, they are considered as their own worlds.